-Snorkelling is a popular recreational activity, particularly on the Great Barrier Reef!
+Snorkelling is a popular recreational activity and fun for everyone, particularly on the Great Barrier Reef!
 Snorkelling allows everyone to observe the fantastic underwater life in a natural setting.

 The Great Barrier Reef boasts more species of marine life than any other place on the globe, and as the ‘barrier’ of the Great Barrier Reef protects the snorkelling locations, the conditions for appreciating them are optimal.